-- Increased turbidity from maintenance activities - Removal of wood debris that may be creating habitat - Destruction of spawning habitat
+- b) Concerns - Increased turbidity from maintenance activities - Removal of wood debris that may be creating habitat - Destruction of spawning habitat

 - Schedule all in-water work to fall within the ODFW In-Water Timing Guidelines.
 Any exceptions will be coordinated with ODFW.
-Secure necessary permits from Oregon Division of State Lands and US Army Corps of Engineers; consult with Environmental Specialist. - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas. - Follow guidelines for management of areas containing sensitive plant species as indicated by roadside markers, or as advised by supervisor. - Evaluate the need for gravel deposit removal on a case-by- case basis and follow Oregon Division of State Lands permit process.
+Secure necessary permits from Oregon Division of State Lands and US Army Corps of Engineers; consult with Environmental Specialist. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist. - Follow guidelines for management of areas containing sensitive plant species as indicated by roadside markers, or as advised by supervisor. - Evaluate the need for gravel deposit removal on a case-by- case basis and follow Oregon Division of State Lands permit process.